|Songgwangsa Temple (Suncheon) (송광사 (순천))|

 Group (30 or more people): Adults 2,500 won / Students 1,500 won

-※ Free (ID required): Seniors (age 65 or older), the handicapped, children (ages under 7)
+* Free (ID required): Seniors (age 65 or older), People with disabilities, Children (age under 7)

-From Central Bus Terminal, take an express bus bound for Suncheon Bus Terminal.
+From Central City Bus Terminal, take an express bus bound for Suncheon Bus Terminal.

 Catch Green Bus no. 111 by the S-Oil Gas Station 100 m southwest of the bus terminal.